[5 MIN READ]

 Six benefits of laughter for better heart health

-When was the last time you laughed from your belly?
-If you can’t remember, it’s time to find something that tickles your funny bone.
-Your heart will thank you in the most incredible ways.
-When you have a good laugh, you can reap the heart-healthy rewards for up to 24 hours after your chortles and chuckles have stopped:
+When you have a good laugh, you can reap the heart-healthy rewards for up to 24 hours after your chortles and chuckles have stopped.
+Here are some of the benefits you’ll reap:

 Stress constricts your blood vessels and decreases your circulation.
 Chronic stress can leave you vulnerable to serious conditions such as heart disease, blood clots and heart attack.
 Laughter stimulates circulation and helps relax your muscles, both of which help reduce some of the physical symptoms of stress as well as the health risks to your heart.
-Laughter can lighten burdens, inspire hope and encourage deeper connections.
 It is also a great way to reduce feelings of anger, a common stress trigger.

 A good hearty laugh causes the inner lining of your blood vessels to dilate by releasing nitric oxide, a chemical compound that helps reduce inflammation and prevent plaque from forming in your arteries.
 In fact, laughing may be just as effective at reducing inflammation as engaging in aerobic exercise or taking cholesterol-lowering drugs, known as statins.

 High LDL cholesterol (the bad kind) can lead to heart disease if it is left untreated.
 Laughing has shown to positively affect the HDL cholesterol (the good stuff) in your body.
 Good cholesterol flows through your blood and pushes the bad cholesterol out of your arteries, back to the liver.
 It is then eliminated.
-Laugher is particularly important for diabetic patients, who usually have lower HDL cholesterol levels.
-Diabetics who laugh approximately 30 minutes a day increase their HDL cholesterol about 26 percent at the end of 12 consecutive months.
+Laughter is particularly important for diabetic patients, who usually have lower HDL cholesterol levels.

 Laughter may encourage your endothelium, the tissue that forms the inner lining of blood vessels, to expand and increase blood flow.
 Having a healthy endothelium can help prevent atherosclerosis (a hardening of the blood vessels) and cardiovascular disease.

-Take yourself a little less seriously and make time to laugh at yourself
+- Do something silly.
+Take yourself a little less seriously and make time to laugh at yourself.

-Grab the funny pages or a joke book and take a break for laughter
+- Read something funny.
+Grab the funny pages or a joke book and take a break for laughter.